I tried using Claude Code to automatically set IPTC keywords for a large number of photos

 Setting Multiple IPTC Keywords

-While this method allows for manual tag registration, it's not practical for large numbers of photos.
+While it's possible to register tags manually using this method, it's not practical for a large number of photos.

-Photo Analysis and Automatic Tag Generation Using Claude Code
+Photo Analysis and Automatic Tag Generation with Claude Code

 Now that we understand manual operations with ExifTool, let's tackle automation using Claude Code.
-After some trial and error, I found the following workflow to be most effective.### Directory Structure Preparation
+After trial and error, the following workflow proved most effective.

 Processing Rules for Claude Code (CLAUDE.md)

-The following rule file defines the flow for safely processing images one by one and the criteria for setting IPTC tags.
-Particularly important points are:
+The following rules file defines the flow for safely processing images one by one and the criteria for setting IPTC tags.
+Particularly important points include:

-- Stepwise file movement between the four directories
+- Staged file movement between the four directories

 - Consistent tagging with English keywords